 Making This Sablefish Recipe

-I chose to serve the fish with a spicy sweet corn jalapeño salsa since it’s the end of summer.
+I chose to serve the fish with a spicy-sweet corn jalapeño salsa since summer corn was in season.

 This mango habanero salsa or a pineapple habanero salsa are two other great summery options as well.

-I will never give up wild salmon as my favorite fish, but sablefish has really impressed me with its taste and nutritional profile when I’m more in the white fish kinda mood.
+I will never give up wild salmon as my favorite fish, but sablefish has really impressed me with its taste and nutritional profile when I’m more in the white fish kind of mood.

 Servings: 2 servings